Your breath is directly connected to your physical and mental health. When you’re unwell, your breathing is often the first thing that changes.

 Practicing diaphragmatic breathing can improve your lung capacity and help you strengthen your breathing muscles.

 On average, people only use about 70% of their lung capacity when they breathe.
-Your lungs are an amazingly powerful organ, but they can lose strength if you don’t use them properly.
+Your lungs are a mighty organ, but they can lose strength if you don’t use them properly.
 So, practice breathing big and deep when you can.

 Here’s how to practice diaphragmatic breathing to increase your oxygen intake: